 Microsoft's latest OS Windows 8 comes with a new version of Internet Explorer web browser i.e. version 10 which comes with a few new features, UI updates and performance improvements.
-Recently Microsoft released IE10 for Windows 7 users as well which can be downloaded using following link:

 This new version also comes with a built-in spell checker tool which automatically checks and corrects spelling and grammar mistakes in webpages.
 You can check following exclusive review of IE10 to read more about it:

 But the built-in spell checker doesn't work as good as its supposed to do for some users.
 A few IE users have complained about this spell-checker feature and they want to disable it permanently.

 Today in this tutorial, we are going to tell you how to turn off built-in spell-checker in IE10: